 I’m a writer, born in San Francisco, raised in Marin, came back as soon as I could.
 I also teach writing, and am working on a second writing book, about voice, called Make Your Memoir Suck Less.
-Last one was called Naked, Drunk, and Writing, but could also have been called Turning Your Worst Moments into Money.
+Last one was called Naked, Drunk, and Writing.

-Here’s the nice blurb I wrote about myself then, most of it still true:
+Here’s the nice blurb I wrote about myself a while back, most of it still true:

 Adair Lara is a writer, teacher and author in San Francisco.
 A former magazine editor, she wrote a popular, award-winning personal column for the San Francisco Chronicle for 16 years before leaving the paper to write and teach full time.
 Her most recent book, which has become a cult favorite in the writing blogsphere, is Naked, Drunk and Writing: Shed Your Inhibitions and Craft a Compelling Memoir or Personal Essays (Ten Speed).
 She holds sold-out workshops in her house on writing essay and memoir and other forms of autobiography, and consults with authors individually, in person or long-distance.
 Her essays appear in many national magazines, and have been anthologized in dozens of textbooks.
 She teaches memoir workshops in her house in San Francisco several times a year.
 You can go to Praise From Students to see what past workshoppers have to say and to Workshop for upcoming dates of workshops.